Panther RISE Grant Program (PRISE)

 Award Selection and Funding

-Teams selected for funding will receive $40,000 total, with $20,000 provided to the PVAMU PI by PVAMU and $20,000 total to the Texas A&M PI by Texas A&M. Funding decisions will be made through a review process.
-The guidelines for the PRISE Grant Program as defined by PVAMU are outlined in the attached RFP.
-This email provides additional guidelines as they pertain to Texas A&M faculty participating in a team.
+Teams selected for funding will receive $40,000 total, with $20,000 provided to the PVAMU PI by PVAMU and $20,000 total to the Texas A&M principal investigator by Texas A&M. Funding decisions will be made through a review process.
+The guidelines for the PRISE Grant Program as defined by PVAMU are outlined in the RFP.

 Research Themes